Patterson–Gimlin film: Film-related

 Patterson subsequently sold overlapping distribution rights for the film to several parties, which resulted in costly legal entanglements.

 After Patterson's death, Michael McLeod wrote, "With the consent of Al DeAtley and Patricia Patterson, the film distributor Ron Olson took over the operation of Northwest Research ... and changed its name to the North American Wildlife Research Association. ...
 He worked full-time compiling reports, soliciting volunteers to join the hunt, and organizing several small expeditions.
 A Bigfoot trap Olson and his crew built still survives. ...
 Olson ... continued to lobby the company [American National Enterprises] to produce a Bigfoot film. ...
 In 1974 ...
 ANE finally agreed. ...
 [It was released in 1975,] titled Bigfoot: Man or Beast.
 [H]e devised a storyline involving members of a Bigfoot research party.
 Olson spent several years exhibiting the film around the country.
 He planned to make millions with the film, but says it lost money."
 Olson is profiled in Barbara Wasson's Sasquatch Apparitions.

 On November 25, 1974, CBS broadcast Monsters!
 Mystery or Myth, a documentary about the Loch Ness Monster and Bigfoot.
-(It was co-produced by the Smithsonian Institution, which cancelled their contract with the producer the next year).
-The show attracted fifty million viewers.
-In 1975, Sunn Classic Pictures released "Bigfoot: The Mysterious Monster" aka "The Mysterious Monsters", which remixed parts of "Monsters!
-Mystery or Myth" another documentary called "Land Of The Yeti", and also included footage from the Patterson–Gimlin film.
+It was co-produced by the Smithsonian Institution, which cancelled its contract with the producer the next year.
+The show attracted 50 million viewers.
+In 1975, Sunn Classic Pictures released Bigfoot: The Mysterious Monster aka The Mysterious Monsters, which remixed parts of Monsters!
+Mystery or Myth and another documentary called Land Of The Yeti, and also included footage from the Patterson–Gimlin film.

+From 2026, Bigfoot—in a pose identical to the film—will be available as an emoji officially titled "hairy creature".